ViCA: Efficient Multimodal LLMs with Vision-Only Cross-Attention: Introduction

 (2) \textbf{Minimal and efficient architecture.} Based on these insights, we propose ViCA (Vision-only Cross-Attention), which eliminates redundant computation and enables a fully regular, hardware-friendly inference pipeline.

-(3) \textbf{Extensive empirical validation.} We evaluate ViCA across three MLLM backbones and nine widely used multimodal benchmark, and compare it with 26 existing pruning methods.
-ViCA consistently performs the best, preserving ~98\% of baseline accuracy while reducing visual-side computation to 4\%.
-It achieves $>3.5\times$ speedup in single-batch inference and $>10\times$ speedup in multi-batch inference, reducing multimodal latency close to text-only models.
+(3) \textbf{Extensive empirical validation.} We evaluate ViCA across three backbones, nine multimodal benchmarks, and 26 pruning methods.
+ViCA achieves the best accuracy--efficiency trade-off, preserving $\sim$98\% of baseline accuracy while reducing visual-side computation to 4\%, with over $3.5\times$ single-batch and $10\times$ multi-batch prefill speedups.